 Our business is to maximise students’ attainment and achievement.
 Every student is set new and challenging targets based on their achievement at their previous school, these targets are then reviewed at regular times throughout each year.
 Should a student’s progress fall significantly below our expectations, for any reason, we will discuss appropriate action with both with the student and their parents, to help them to overcome any problems and get back on track.
 The Student-College-Parent partnership is an essential element to all our work.

-All students are set home learning tasks and should record these on ClassCharts.
+All students are set home learning tasks and these are recorded on Arbor.
 The amount and type will vary with the subjects they are taking.
 This work is of great importance and must be done fully and regularly.
 Parents are asked to assist with this by providing a warm, quiet place to study, if at all possible.
 If your son or daughter has difficulties with home learning, please tell the tutor so that the matter can be attended to.
-Parents are asked to check that home learning is being completed via ClassCharts, and to check their child’s planner on a regular basis.
+Parents are asked to check that home learning is being completed via the Arbor parent portal.

 At Settle College we pride ourselves on the care, guidance and support we offer to students beyond the classroom.
 If you have any queries or concerns regarding your child there are a number of people that you may wish to contact.
 For any general concerns or information please contact your child’s Form Tutor in the first instance.
-There is also a Student Services team and Head of Year team whose role it is to oversee any behaviour, attendance or social issues.
+Our Learning Managers oversee students' academic progress and our Heads of Year oversee any behaviour, attendance or social issues.